AliceLR/megazeux/arch/msvc/README.txt

 consistently with GCC 4.2, 3.4, and 3.3.5-propolice (OpenBSD).
 Also, support for variant C ABIs like MinGW has been maintained.

-As MinGW, a free GCC based compiler for Windows 32bit platforms, has not yet completed a port to Microsoft's new "x64" 64bit platforms, it is currently not possible to use GCC to build MegaZeux for 64bit Windows.
+As MinGW (a free GCC based compiler for Windows 32bit platforms) has not yet completed a port to Microsoft's new "x64" 64bit platforms, it is currently not possible to use GCC to build MegaZeux for 64bit Windows.
 An obvious interim solution would be to use MSVC to build for this platform.